Ted Rogers

 Cleveland native and Cornell University alumnus Edward A. “Ted” Rogers was a broadcast executive for a California ad agency in 1950 when he was hired by Richard Nixon to help with personal appearances and TV interviews.
 He is credited with saving Nixon’s political career in 1952 by writing the infamous “Checkers” speech that kept him on as Dwight D. Eisenhower’s running mate.

-Early in his career, Rogers worked for NBC television as an executive with the network’s “Today” show.
-His resume also indicates he was once a marketing director for Playboy magazine and an executive with Metromedia’s WNEW in New York.
+Early in his career, Ted worked for NBC television as an executive with the network’s “Today” show.
+He was also a marketing director for Playboy magazine and an executive with Metromedia’s WNEW in New York.

-Rogers moved to Sarasota in 1972 and partnered with Carroll Newton to form Sarasota Broadcast Corporation.
-Together they bought WSAF-AM 1220 and changed it to the big band/MOR formatted WQSA.
-The purchase also included a construction permit for an FM on 102.5 which they turned into the highly successful progressive rock Quad 102½ WQSR-FM.
+In 1972, he partnered with Carroll Newton to form Sarasota Radio Company.
+Together they bought WSAF-AM 1220 and changed it to big band/MOR WQSA.
+The purchase also included a construction permit for an FM on 102.5, which they turned into the highly successful progressive rock Quad 102½ WQSR.
+The two eventually parted with both stations – WQSR to Cosmos Broadcasting in 1979 and WQSA to Nova Broadcasting in 2002.

 Station History